graceyehyunkim/EduKomics/README.md

 # Repository Contents

 **Note that this is still a work in progress.
-No considerations for modifications will be accepted until initial project has been completed.**
+No considerations for modifications will be accepted until the first version is released.**

 # Contributing to this Repository